-- (a) A utility seeking authority to do any of the following shall file an application pursuant to this rule: transfer a certificate of public convenience and necessity, transfer or obtain a controlling interest in a utility, transfer assets subject to the jurisdiction of the Commission outside the normal course of business, transfer stock, or merge a utility with another entity.
-A utility cannot transfer a certificate of public convenience and necessity, transfer assets outside the normal course of business or transfer stock, or merge with another entity without authority from the Commission. - (b) An application to transfer a certificate of public convenience and necessity, to obtain a controlling interest in a utility, to transfer assets subject to the jurisdiction of the Commission, to transfer stock, or to merge a utility with another entity shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The information required in rules 3002(b) and 3002(c), as pertinent to each party to the transaction. - (II) A statement showing accounting entries, under the Uniform System of Accounts, including any plant acquisition adjustment, gain, or loss proposed on the books by each party before and after the transaction which is the subject of the application. - (III) Copies of any agreement for merger, sales agreement, or contract of sale pertinent to the transaction which is the subject of the application. - (IV) Facts showing that the transaction which is the subject of the application is not contrary to the public interest.
+- (a) A utility seeking authority to do any of the following shall file an application pursuant to this rule: transfer a certificate of public convenience and necessity; transfer or obtain a controlling interest in a utility, whether the transfer of control is effected by the transfer of assets, by the transfer of stock, by merger or by other form of business combination; or transfer assets subject to the jurisdiction of the Commission outside the normal course of business, transfer stock, or merge a utility with another entity.
+A utility cannot transfer a certificate of public convenience and necessity; transfer or obtain a controlling interest in any utility; or, transfer assets outside the normal course of business-or transfer stock, or merge with another entity without authority from the Commission. - (b) An application to transfer a certificate of public convenience and necessity, to transfer or obtain a controlling interest in a utility, or to transfer assets subject to the jurisdiction of the Commission, to transfer stock, or to merge a utility with another entity shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The information required in rules 3002(b) and 3002(c), as pertinent to each party to the transaction. - (II) A statement showing accounting entries, under the Uniform System of Accounts, including any plant acquisition adjustment, gain, or loss proposed on the books by each party before and after the transaction which is the subject of the application. - (III) Copies of any agreement for merger, sales agreement, or contract of sale pertinent to the transaction which is the subject of the application. - (IV) Facts showing that the transaction which is the subject of the application is not contrary to the public interest. - (V) An evaluation of the benefits and detriments to the customers of each party and to all other persons who will be affected by the transaction which is the subject of the application. - (VI) A comparison of the kinds and costs of service rendered before and after the transaction which is the subject of the application. - (c) An application to transfer a certificate of public convenience and necessity, an application to transfer assets subject to the jurisdiction of the Commission, or an application to transfer or obtain control of the utility or to merge the utility with another entity may be made by joint or separate application of the transferor and the transferee.

-Attachment A (changes in text are redlined)

-Decision No. C05-1081

-DOCKET NOS.
-03R-519E, 04R-003EG, 04R-170EG
+Attachment A - Electric Rules - revisions are in redline Decision No. C05-1298 DOCKET NOS.
+03R-519E, 04R-003EG, 04R-170EG Page 22 of 90

-Page 24 of 97